 5 Skills Product Managers Should Put on Their Resume

 Lots of people want to be product managers these days.
-No wonder — this is challenging work which currently brings in the highest average salary offers of any tech job.
+No wonder — this is challenging work that currently brings in the highest average salary offers of any tech job.
 But more interest means more competition.
 Product managers seeking new job opportunities must fight to stand out.
 Easier said than done?

 The best product managers focus on results — value you delivered to customers, the company, and your team.